atomisthq/docs/docs/reference-docs/rug/rug-conventions.md

 #### Rug Predicate Naming

-Rug predicates in Rug DSL need to be in their own `.rug` file if they are to be reused by other Rugs or even external Rug Archives and are formatted according to the same UpperCamelCase rules as editors, reviewers and executors.
+Rug predicates in Rug DSL need to be in their own `.rug` file if they are to be reused by other Rugs or even external Rug archives and are formatted according to the same UpperCamelCase rules as editors, reviewers and executors.